 However, if I could go back in time, I would definitely want to go back to what may be an ordinary day for the rest of the world but an important day for me, as well as a place — Chicago, August 3, 1969, the place and date of my birth.
 Yeah, that day is kind of ironic since it was two weeks after man first landed on the moon (“Missed it by that much!“).
 But I’ve always wondered how life was like the day I was born.
 I wonder how clean the air was (not so smoggy, hopefully), how the water and food tasted, what was on people’s minds and how they interacted with each other.
 I wonder, too, about the level of wonder and joy my parents probably experienced when I entered the world at 4:02 that morning.

 Until someone does figure out a way to send me back to that summer day, even if all I can do is peer through the window of the time machine and not alter a single moment, I’ll make due with the equivalent: Surfing the internet and looking up anything about that day.
 Here’s a prime outlet: That day’s edition of the Chicago Tribune.
-Thank goodness that paper’s archives appear to be free and accessible.
+Thank goodness that, as of this writing, the Tribune‘s archives appear to be free and accessible.
 Since it’s a Sunday edition and has a lot of pages (lift with the legs when picking it up), there’s a lot of things to take in from that day: How the weather was like in Chicago (sunny and in the low 80s); the important news of the day; how the local sports teams did (the Cubs and White Sox both won, while the Brewers didn’t exist yet); how much groceries cost; and, of interest to a girl like me, what the department stores had on sale (especially that ad for wigs from Marshall Fields on page 29).
 The past can be an interesting thing, can’t it?